Support

 HB 68 SB 352 Motor Vehicles - Special Registration Plates - Old Line Plates (Old Line Plate Program Act of 2026) Del.
 Vaughn Stewart (19-D)

 Requiring the Motor Vehicle Administration to develop and make available an Old Line Plate with a certain numeric-only registration number for certain motor vehicles.
-Environment and Transportation Support
+Environment and Transportation Transportation - Support

 In the House - Hearing 2/05 at 1:00 p.m.
 (1/19)